 Better results for everyone.
 Everywhere.

 Our promise for dignity, prosperity and peace on a healthy planet.
-The 2030 Agenda will require bold changes to the UN Development System (UNDS) for the emergence of a new generation of country teams, centred on a strategic UN Development Assistance Framework and led by an impartial, independent and empowered resident coordinator.
+The 2030 Agenda requires bold changes to the UN Development System (UNDS) for the emergence of a new generation of country teams, centred on a strategic UN Development Assistance Framework and led by an impartial, independent and empowered resident coordinator.

 Amina J. Mohammed (UN Deputy Secretary-General) on the Reform of the UN Development System.